Anglo-Norman literature: Historiography

 Other less-valued works are the Chronique of Peter of Langtoft, written between 1311 and 1320, and mainly of interest for the period 1294–1307 (ed. by T. Wright, London, 1866–1868); the Chronique of Nicholas Trevet (1258?–1328?), dedicated to Princess Mary, daughter of Edward I. (Duffus Hardy, Descr.
 Catal.
 III., 349-350); the Scala Chronica compiled by Thomas Gray of Heaton († c.
 1369), which carries up to the year 1362-1363 (ed. by J. Stevenson, Maitland Club, Edinburgh, 1836); the Black Prince, a poem by the poet Chandos Herald, composed about 1386, and relating the life of the Black Prince from 1346-1376 (re-edited by Francisque Michel, London and Paris, 1883); and, lastly, the different versions of the Brutes, the form and historical importance of which have been indicated by Paul Meyer (Bulletin de la Société des anciens textes français, 1878, pp. 104–145), and by F. W. D. Brie (Geschichte und Quellen der mittelenglischen Prosachronik, The Brute of England or The Chronicles of England, Marburg, 1905).

+The Crusade and Death of Richard I is a mid-13th-century prose chronicle by an anonymous author.
+It tells of the journey of King Richard the Lionheart to the Holy Land on the Third Crusade from 1190 to 1191.
+The chronicle details the trip through France, Sicily, and Cyprus, as well as the siege and capture of Acre, Richard's capture in Austria on the return trip, and his eventual return to England.
+Later it describes his campaigns against Philip II of France in Normandy, and his death at Châlus in 1199.
+It is based on the writings by Roger of Howden, Roger of Wendover and Matthew Paris.

 On ancient history is the translation of Eutropius and Dares by Geoffrey of Waterford (13th century), who also wrote the Secret des Secrets, a translation from a work wrongly attributed to Aristotle, which belongs to the next division (Rom. xxiii.
 314).